-My family and I stopped in Espresso Italian Grille & Pub at the recommendation of a local at the Crow's Nest Bar.
-Crow's Nest is a local bar which was used as a film set in "The Perfect Storm."
-Many of the cast-members hung out at the bar during filming in Gloucester.
-You will find plaques and pictures of the actual crewmen on the walls.
+My family and I stopped in Espresso Italian Grille & Pub at the recommendation of a local at the Crow's Nest Bar, a local bar used for the filming of "The Perfect Storm."

 We were more than happy to find a restaurant within walking distance after our 2 and a half hour journey to Gloucester.

 Despite the lousy service, the food was actually pretty good.
-Dinner options included: meats, seafood, pasta, sandwiches, pizza, and more.
+Dinner options included all sorts of diverse entrees including meats, seafood, pasta, sandwiches, pizza, and more.

 I love Italian restaurants because as a vegetarian, I can actually find a few things to eat!
 I went with the "Tortellini Espresso," minus the chicken.
 This dish consisted of your basic tortellini with tomatoes and basil sauce - very good!